Skip to content

 "const" for varialbes that can not be changed

-• A variable name can only have alphabets, numbers, and the underscore _.
+• A variable name can contain only letters, numbers, and underscores (_).

-• Variable names should not begin with an uppercase character.
+• Variable names should not begin with an uppercase letter.

 • A variable name cannot be a keyword.
-For example, int is a keyword that is used to denote integers.
+For example, int is a keyword used to denote integers.

 Fundamental Data Types